David Keefe: Iraq Veteran, Transformational Artist, Narrative Medicine Student

 Tell your story.
 Find a new creative language to tell your story.
 I tell mine through papermaking, painting and drawing.
 Be a little vulnerable, open up.
 Reach out to your neighbor, offer your experience, and try and find out who they are—whether you’re a veteran or not, be open to finding commonality.
 We all need to build new communities where we listen to strangers.
 It’s more crucial now than ever.
 You’ll be surprised by how much you have in common.

-Learn more about the Master of Science in Narrative Medicine program at Columbia University’s School of Professional Studies.
+Learn more about the Master of Science in Narrative Medicine program at the School of Professional Studies and visit Student Financial Services for information about benefits and resources for veterans and service members at Columbia University.